liammckay19/automation_xray_facility/README.md

 # automation
- General Automation for Xray Lab Manager.
+ General Automation for the UCSF Xray Lab Manager.
+## Bearbuy Automation
 This automates with Selenium/Python the hassle of going through all the previous purchase orders that have been made on BearBuy and compiles a table of purchase orders.

+### Features:

+- Bearbuy requisition + purchase report + emails associated
+- Scrapes information for every Requisition into a JSON format

  Example:

 | Requisition                                               | Requisition Number | Company           | Number | Item Description                                                                                                                                            | Catalog Number | Size / Packaging | Unit Price | Quantity | Ext.
 Price | Date Complete      | Purchase Order |